praparn/kubernetes_202104/WorkShop_2.10_Monitor/prometheus-operator/Documentation/rbac.md

   - get
   - list
   - watch
+- apiGroups:
+  - networking.k8s.io
+  resources:
+  - ingresses
+  verbs:
+  - get
+  - list
+  - watch
 ```

 > Note: A cluster admin is required to create this `ClusterRole` and create a `ClusterRoleBinding` or `RoleBinding` to the `ServiceAccount` used by the Prometheus Operator `Pod`.
 The `ServiceAccount` used by the Prometheus Operator `Pod` can be specified in the `Deployment` object used to deploy it.

-When the Prometheus Operator boots up for the first time it registers the `customresourcedefinitions` it uses, therefore the `create` action on those is required.

-As the Prometheus Operator works extensively with the `customresourcedefinitions` it registers, it requires all actions on those objects.
+As the Prometheus Operator works extensively with its `customresourcedefinitions`, it requires all actions on those objects.
 Those are:

 * `alertmanagers`
+* `podmonitors`
+* `probes`
 * `prometheuses`
+* `prometheusrules`
 * `servicemonitors`
+* `thanosrulers`

 Alertmanager and Prometheus clusters are created using `statefulsets` therefore all changes to an Alertmanager or Prometheus object result in a change to the `statefulsets`, which means all actions must be permitted.